import-js/eslint-plugin-import/docs/rules/dynamic-import-chunkname.md

 ## When Not To Use It

-If you don't care that Webpack will autogenerate chunk names and may blow up browser caches and bundle size reports.
+If you don't care that webpack will autogenerate chunk names and may blow up browser caches and bundle size reports.